dabamos/openadms-ui/README.md

 Semantic UI, and PouchDB.

 ## Run
-Clone the repository with Git and serve the contents with a web server.
+Launch OpenADMS UI by simply serving the directory contents with a web server (nginx, Hiawatha, httpd, ...).
 For testing, you can start the HTTP server module of Python 3 inside the OpenADMS UI directory (or execute ``run.sh``):
 ```
 $ python3 -m http.server 8080
 ```